 On December 24, 2014, the Company entered into a Management Services Agreement with SP Corporate Services LLC ("SP Corporate"), effective as of January 1, 2015 (as amended, the "Management Services Agreement").
-SP Corporate is an indirect wholly owned subsidiary of Steel Holdings and is a related party.
+SP Corporate was at the time of signing an indirect wholly owned subsidiary of Steel Partners Holdings L.P. and was a related party.
 Pursuant to the Management Services Agreement, SP Corporate provided the Company and its subsidiaries with the services of certain employees, including certain executive officers, and other corporate services.

-The Management Services Agreement had an initial term of six months.
-On June 30, 2015, the Company entered into an amendment that extended the term of the Management Services Agreement to December 31, 2015 and provided for automatic renewal for successive one year periods, unless and until terminated in accordance with the terms set forth therein, which include, under certain circumstances, the payment by the Company of certain termination fees to SP Corporate.
-On March 10, 2016, the Company entered into a Second Amendment to the Management Services Agreement with SPH Services, Inc. ("SPH Services"), the parent of SP Corporate and an affiliate of SPHG Holdings, pursuant to which SPH Services assumed rights and responsibilities of SP Corporate and the services provided by SPH Services to the Company were modified pursuant to the terms of the amendment.
-On March 10, 2016, the Company entered into a Transfer Agreement with SPH Services pursuant to which the parties agreed to transfer to the Company certain individuals who provide corporate services to the Company (the "Transfer Agreement").
-SP Corporate and Steel Partners LLC merged with and into SPH Services, with SPH Services surviving.
-SPH Services has since changed its name to Steel Services Ltd. ("Steel Services").
-On September 1, 2017, the Company entered into a Third Amendment to the Management Services Agreement, which reduced the fixed monthly fee paid by the Company to Steel Services under the Management Services Agreement from \$175,000 per month to \$95,641 per month.
+On September 1, 2017, the Company entered into a Third Amendment to the Management Services Agreement, with Steel Services Ltd. ("Steel Services") a related party, which reduced the fixed monthly fee paid by the Company to Steel Services under the Management Services Agreement from \$175,000 per month to \$95,641 per month.
 The monthly fee is subject to review and adjustment by agreement between the Company and Steel Services for periods commencing in fiscal 2016 and beyond.
 Additionally, the Company may be required to reimburse Steel Services and its affiliates for all reasonable and necessary business expenses incurred on our behalf in connection with the performance of the services under the Management Services Agreement, including travel expenses.
 The Management Services Agreement provides that, under certain circumstances, the Company may be required to indemnify and hold harmless Steel Services and its affiliates and employees from any claims or liabilities by a third party in connection with activities or the rendering of services under the Management Services Agreement.
-Total expenses incurred related to this agreement for the three months ended October 31, 2018 and 2017 were \$0.3 million and \$0.5 million, respectively.
-As of October 31, 2018 and July 31, 2018, amounts due to SP Corporate and Steel Services were \$0.1 million and \$0.2 million, respectively.
+Total expenses incurred related to this agreement for the three months ended January 31, 2019 and 2018 were \$0.4 million and \$0.5 million, respectively.
+Total expenses incurred related to this agreement for the six months ended January 31, 2019 and 2018 were \$0.7 million and \$0.8 million, respectively.
+As of January 31, 2019 and July 31, 2018, amounts due to Steel Services were \$0.1 million and \$0.2 million, respectively.